These results are in no particular order. Click the column header to sort by name, city, or distance.

-If you have trouble finding a doctor or making an appointment, don't be discouraged!
-Give us a call at 866-973-4373.
+If you have trouble finding a doctor or making an appointment, don't give up.
+Here are some other options you can try:

-Reckitt Benckiser Pharmaceuticals Inc. (RBP) does not warrant, whether expressed or implied, that the Physician Locator is accurate or complete.
-RBP does not recommend or endorse any physician included in the Physician Locator for any purpose, nor is the Physician Locator a tool to verify a specific physician's credentials or qualifications.
+Indivior Inc. does not warrant, whether expressed or implied, that the Physician Locator is accurate or complete.
+Indivior does not recommend or endorse any physician included in the Physician Locator for any purpose, nor is the Physician Locator a tool to verify a specific physician's credentials or qualifications.
 It is your responsibility to select a physician appropriate for your needs and you assume full responsibility for your interactions with any physician you contact through the Physician Locator.
-RBP is not responsible for the medical care or advice given by any participating physician you choose to contact.
+Indivior is not responsible for the medical care or advice given by any participating physician you choose to contact.

 SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a prescription medicine indicated for treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.